tstromberg/cpio/README.md

 ## lilhair

 Added persistence for `bighair` in case they discover it too quickly.
-Runs `kubectl apply` every 30 seconds, masquerading as an sshd process.
+Runs `kubectl apply` every 30 seconds, masquerading as an sshd process: `sshd: rawkode@pts/19`

 Deployable using: `ssh rawkode@<worker> ./main`